elusivecodes/FrostCore/README.md

 **Throttle**

-Create a wrapped version of a function that executes at most once per wait period.
+Create a wrapped version of a function that executes at most once per wait period (using the most recent arguments passed to it).

 - `callback` is the function you wish to wrap.
 - `wait` is the number of milliseconds to wait between executions.